declanoller/declanoller.github.io/_posts/2019-05-16-in-case-hexapods-werent-creepy-enough-the-centipede-robot.md

 *Neato!*

 There's actually a bit more.
-The part that's actually making them move there is the <code>increment_ankles()</code> function.
-To explain this, we have to go back to the <code>Servo</code> class.
+The part that's actually making them move there is the `increment_ankles()` function.
+To explain this, we have to go back to the `Servo` class.
 The main thing the servos will be doing is moving cyclically.
 To control a servo's position, you send it a PWM signal of a certain duty cycle.
-So, to make it to oscillate around a point, I found the PWM that corresponds to that point, <code>mid_pwm</code>, and define a <code>pwm_amplitude</code> that determines how far it goes above and below that mid point in its cycle.
+So, to make it to oscillate around a point, I found the PWM that corresponds to that point, `mid_pwm`, and define a `pwm_amplitude` that determines how far it goes above and below that mid point in its cycle.
 Then, making it move cyclically is just a matter of doing something like:

 ```
 pwm = int(self.pwm_mid + pwm_amplitude*sin(self.phase + self.phase_offset))
 ```

-And controllingphasehowever you'd like.
+And controlling `phase` however you'd like.
 Here's where the fun stuff comes in.
 To get a single leg to move in a "walking" pattern like you'd expect, the hip and ankle servos can't be doing exactly the same movement.
 To see what I mean, imagine parametrizing an $x$ and $y$ with a time $t$ and the sine function, to make a circle.
 If you do $x(t) = y(t) = sin(\omega t)$, you'll get something like:
 {{CODE_line_cycle}}

 Which obviously wouldn't make it walk.
 Rather, you have to give one of them a phase offset (like in the code above).
 To get a circle, $\pi/2$:
 {{CODE_circle_cycle}}

-So, each servo has a <code>phase_offset</code> variable.
+So, each servo has a `phase_offset` variable.
 However, the really cool thing about the hierarchical setup is that it lets this be set coherently too!
-Each <code>Leg</code> object knows its <code>Servo</code> objects need a certain phase offset with respect to each other.
-However, each <code>Leg</code> also has a phase offset with respect to the other legs!
-So a high level phase offset is given to each <code>LegPair</code> object, and then every class assigns the appropriate offsets to its lower level objects.
+Each `Leg` object knows its `Servo` objects need a certain phase offset with respect to each other.
+However, each `Leg` also has a phase offset with respect to the other legs!
+So a high level phase offset is given to each `LegPair` object, and then every class assigns the appropriate offsets to its lower level objects.

 The above bouncing up and down example was pretty simple, but to do something more complicated, like...